smodha26/BankingSystem/README.md

 - The `BankingPlatformController` class manages banking operations, such as deposits and withdrawals.
 - The `Individual` class represents individual user data, including username, password, and balance.
 - The `CurrentUserSingleton` class manages the current user's instance using the Singleton pattern.

-## Usage

-To run the Banking Platform application:

-1. Compile the Java source files.
-2. Execute the main class (`Main.java`) to start the application.
-3. Please use the following login authentication information: `Username: Bob` | `Password: test`